drupallerina/pushtape/README.markdown

 ##the 2.x branch #

 - is a "fork" of http://drupal.org/project/pushtape ,
-- its updating some modules (references and media if you must know) and adds an optional (experimental) playlist feature)
+- its updating some modules (references and media if you must know) )
 - and adds a subtheme
 - to get it just run <code>drush make https://raw.github.com/discipolo/pushtape/08c45e532948b9e40d13ccb37d8014fb3822a903/pushtape-devel.build</code>